What to Know After an Oil Rig Accident

 Work Performed “Normally” vs. Correctly

 I can’t tell you how many times a potential client has said that he didn’t think anything was done wrong to cause his accident, and it was just ‘one of those things’.
 They often say, ‘that’s the way we always do the job on our rig.’
-Well, once we get involved, we often learn that simply because your rig did the job a certain way does not at all mean it was being done safely or the best way it could have been done.
+That may be true, but it doesn’t mean that the job is being done safely or in the best possible way.

 “You must determine if the operation in question was reasonably safe under the circumstances.
 The fact that a certain practice has been continued for a long period of time does not necessarily mean that it is reasonably safe under all circumstances.
 A long accepted practice may be an unsafe practice.”